 2. Smooth S4HANA Integration:

-Integrating the old and new systems during the S4HANA transition can be a complex and time-consuming process.
-If the trade compliance department waits until the transition is complete, it may find itself grappling with a significant gap in the usability of compliance tools.
+Transitioning from the old system to S4HANA can be a complex and time-consuming process.
+If the trade compliance department waits until the transition is complete, it may find itself grappling with a significant gap in the usability of compliance tools or appropriate data.
 On the other hand, by implementing a data analytics tool beforehand, the compliance team can ensure that the tool is fully compatible with both the legacy and S4HANA systems.
 This foresight will facilitate a seamless integration process, minimizing disruptions and enhancing the efficiency of the compliance team during and after the transition.

 3. Early Detection of Data Discrepancies: